docker-rpm-builder/docker-rpm-builder/README.md

 *There may be multiple Python versions installed on your system; check for pythonX.X executables, and use such executables everywhere in the following steps.
-If multiple Python versions are installed you could probably find multiple pip executables like pip-X.X as well*
+If multiple Python versions are installed you could probably find multiple virtualenv executables like virtualenv-X.X as well*

 Then, check whether an executable called ```pip``` is available in your system;
 it's probably installed by default on most Linux distributions that offer Python as well.